What is quality support? How do you learn the most effective way to support others?

-- An Expectation – you are hoping or anticipating something to happen with another person
+- Expectation – you are hoping or anticipating something to happen with another person

-- A Clear Request – you are directly asking for something to happen with another person
+- Clear Request – you are directly asking for something to happen with another person

 Let go of expectations, and make clear requests about how you can support other people in being successful!

-Be a quality leader this week to a colleague or family member by asking them how you could support them in being successful and then support them and see the quality result that you create together.
+Be a quality leader this week to a colleague or family member by asking them how you could support them in being successful.
+Then support them and see the quality result that you create together.